rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 ## Wrapping up

-That's it, once completed, Terraform will create the infrastructure, install all the tools and correctly configure everything for us to connect to our remote development machine.
+That's it, once completed, Terraform will create the infrastructure, install all the tools, and correctly configure everything for us to connect to our remote development machine.

-On Digital Ocean you should now see your newly created Droplet with a public accessible IP address and hostname.
+On Digital Ocean you should now see your newly created Droplet with a publicly accessible IP address and hostname.

 You can now go ahead and connect from your iPad using either SSH or Mosh.
 Simply add a new host using either the public IP address or hostname and connect via SSH or Mosh.
 Using Blink shell you can connect with Mosh running `mosh your-server-name`.